nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `help`

-## Person Commands
+## Client Commands

-### Adding a person: `add`
+### Adding a client: `add`

-Adds a person to the application.
+Adds a client to the application.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS m/MEASUREMENT g/GENDER [r/REMARK] [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0).
+A client can have any number of tags (including 0).
 The remark is also optional.
 </div>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street Blk 92 g/M m/170_100_40`
 * `add n/Betsy Crowe e/bcrowe@example.com a/Sesame Street p/1234567 t/important g/F d/160_85_35_81`

-### Listing all persons : `list`
+### Listing all clients : `list`

-Shows a list of all persons in the application.
+Shows a list of all clients in the application.

 Format: `list`

-### Editing a person : `edit`
+### Editing a client : `edit`

-Edits an existing person in the application.
+Edits an existing client in the application.

 Format: `edit INDEX n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS m/MEASUREMENT g/GENDER [r/REMARK] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the client at the specified `INDEX`.
+The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the client’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.

-### Locating persons by name: `find`
+### Locating clients by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds clients whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`